ccarpita/sandworm/README.md

 > The Worm is the Spice!
 The Spice is the Worm!
 > --Paul

-Sandworm is a library for easily mapping WWW and local file sources into an observable stream of structured records, which can be transformed using RxJS-operators.
+Sandworm is a set of reactive extensions for easily mapping web (HTML/REST) and local file sources into an observable stream of structured records, which can be transformed using RxJS-operators.
 It supports depth-first website crawling, DOM node extraction, and CSV/TSV files.
-The common use of RxJS Observable objects in the API allows straightforward integrations with custom data sources and sinks.
+The common use of RxJS Observable objects in the API allows straightforward integrations with other libraries that rely on these same primitives.

 ## Dependencies